Brady, Bucs drop under .500 with shocking loss to Panthers

 Buccaneers: CBs Antoine Winfield (concussion) and Anthony Chesley (hamstring) left the game in the second half.

-Panthers: CB C.J.
-Henderson left in the second half with a shoulder injury.
+Panthers: Hubbard left the game in the fourth quarter with an ankle injury.
+CB C.J.
+Henderson left in the second half with an arm injury.

 UP NEXT